MetOffice/CDDS/docs/developer_documentation/development_workflow.md

 Don’t wrap the line of the commit message and don’t use more than 72 characters.
 If you need a longer commit message.
 Leave one empty line after the first line and then give a more detailed description (now you can wrap this description).
-After creating the branch, your working copy is already on this branch.
+After creating the branch, your working copy is already on this branch (provided you used the `-b` option).
-You do not need to run an extra switch command like when using SVN.